Queen City Cherry Bombs and the Seabrook Meltdowns

-Picking a name is tough!
+Picking a name was tough!
 I love espionage/spy movies and wanted something to go along with that.
 I was deciding between two names and I picked one that I would have to “fill its shoes” so to speak.
 Something aggressive to work towards.
-And it wasn’t already taken, so that helped me to decide!
+And it wasn’t taken, so that helped.
 However, I am in a constant battle with my number.
-It’s M-I (eye) – 6.
-Not M-sixteen; but I am committed to it!
-It’s also very Bond-esque.
+It’s M-I (eye) – 6!
+Not M-sixteen.
+MI-6 is the British Secret Inteligence Service.

-As for “horsey life” as I call it, I have ridden since I was 8 years old.
-When I was 13, I got an off-the-track Thoroughbred to retrain.
-I mainly did eventing (dressage, cross country & show jumping) and Pony Club competitions with him.
-The United States Pony Clubs is a youth equestrian organization that I was a member of and now volunteer and teach for all over the country.
-I coach and teach kids riding; how to take care of their horse; and indirectly, life skills.
+As for “horse life”, I have ridden since I was 8.
+I have competed in Eventing, Dressage, Hunters, Western, Mounted Games and youth competitions.
+I also volunteer for The United States Pony Clubs which is a youth equestrian organization.
+I was a member and now volunteer and teach for all over the country.
+I teach riding; how to take care of their horse; and indirectly, life skills.
 It’s really great to give back to an organization that gave me so much.
 I stepped back a little from it for the past two years in order to focus on skating.
 I know horses will always be a part of my life, but right now skates are a bit easier!
 No vet bills, and no New England winters to deal with!

 You are Corporate Trainer in your “day job”.
 What exactly IS that and which is easier to work with, animals or people?

 Animals or people?
-Hmm, I think it depends on the mood.
 Animals are not much for conversation, right?
-But if you respect them and have patience they can become a pretty good team.
+But if you respect them and have patience you can become a pretty good team.
 I learned a LOT about patience as a teenager from riding.
 You can’t just have a temper tantrum and get a 1000 lb. animal to do what you want.
-But with work and schooling you can really develop a bond and trust.
-On a cross country course, you have to trust coming into a 3 ½ foot fence that he is going to actually jump and not stop and you as the rider go flying over his head onto the other side.
+But with work and training you can really develop a bond and trust.
+On a cross country course, you have to trust coming into a 3 ½ foot fence that he is going to actually jump and not stop.
 And conversely, when you ask him to jump off of a 5 ft. drop at a water fence, he has to trust that you are not sending him to his doom.
-I find in derby, especially as a jammer, you have to trust your teammates too.
-They can make or break it for you.
-It’s a team effort as everyone has a part in the success of a jam.
-But derby girls know how to have fun after skating.
-I can’t see my pony dancing to Lady Gaga at an after party.
-Maybe animals vs. People is a draw.

 Playing in an organized sport is a new concept for many of the women on our league.
 You are obviously very athletic.
 What are some of your other athletic endeavors?

 That’s funny you say that!
 I’ve never played an organized sport before.
 Trying out/joining NHRD was quite a stretch and out of my comfort zone.
 The closest thing was doing mounted games on horseback.
 It’s like a relay race with teammates.
 You pick up objects and drop them in buckets, or jump off and vault back on your pony and hand off to the next rider.
 That’s a bit more athletic and it’s something that I am still involved in now.
-I coach a club of awesome kids on the NH seacoast, some who have even gone to our national championships!
+I coach a club of awesome kids on the NH Seacoast!

 You are very involved in derby – being on a home team and a travel team; Public Relations; Bout Production with Roxie Rollin’… (organizing Roller Consolation can bring grown men to their knees.)
 How do you do it all?
 Also, could you talk a bit about being on a HOME Team vs. a TRAVEL Team?

 I will talk to anyone about derby so PR was an obvious fit.
 I love working with my skater sister Roxie, and we moved over to Bout Production midway through the year to help finish up and run Roller Consolation.
 Kim KarBASHyouin and BP’s awesome idea for Roller Consolation weekend was a lot of work to organize but to see it happening was just amazing.
 Derby was in full force at JFK!
-Roxie and I were thoroughly exhausted by Sunday afternoon but we looked at each other in the parking lot and said “We did it!”
-So maybe a good trial by fire.
+Roxie and I were thoroughly exhausted by Sunday afternoon but we looked at each other in the parking lot and said “We did it!”.

-The Cherry Bombs has had a bit more of a changing roster as people got drafted up throughout the year.
-We were lucky to have had some really seasoned vets on our team to help us noobees!
-I think it’s a bit different than the Meltdowns, as our opponents are not as familiar.
-Each bout we had to really adapt quickly to our opponents and rely on each other to stick to what we know.
-We had some tough losses, but some games like Maine and our away bout at GSRD were my favorites because it pushed me to rise to the occasion.
-I think travel teams give you that push to stretch your comfort zone.
+The Cherry Bombs has had a bit more of a changing roster as people were drafted up throughout the year.
+I think it’s a bit different than home teams, as our opponents are not as familiar.
+Each bout we had to really adapt quickly to our opponents.
+We had some tough losses, but some games like Maine and our away bout at our close friends GSRD were my favorites because it pushed me to rise to the occasion.
+I think travel teams give you that push to stretch your comfort zone and adapt.

-Home teams are a big part of our league though, as they are the ones with the droves of fans!
+Home teams are a big part of our league though, as they have droves of fans!
 Look for some great action from our home teams at each bout in 2012!

 I hear you have a motorcycle license.
 While this is not uncommon for the women of NHRD, this tidbit of information about you surprises me!

 This is true.
-I started riding in college and I’ve had my license since 2000.
-I love riding but I don’t have a bike right now.
+I’ve had my license since 2000.
 Hint: If you want to ride–definitely take the NH DOT rider training class.
 One of our refs, May B. Knotty, teaches so maybe you’ll get her as an instructor.
 She rocks!

 For a long time (and maybe even still), many people think you, Techno Destructo, and Maxine Kerosene are the same person.
 Want to clear that up for us?